madebyshape/craft-cms/README.md

 ## Production

-When you're ready to go live, make sure you have `npm` installed on the server, then you can run the production command to minify, compress and build the front end assets:
+When you're ready to go live, make sure you have `npm` installed on the server, then run the production command to minify, compress and build the front-end assets:

 ```shell
 make prod